All Episodes

 The ascendancy of Rick Perry is evidence.

-And I don't know what that does for him.
+Uh, he finished fourth in the in the straw poll and I don't know what that does for him.

 I was going to say a hard time raising money, but I don't know that to be true.

-And and and I it's certainly evidence that if you can get uh, you know, some of those folks in Ames, you know what Ames was?
+It's certainly evidence that if you can get uh, you know some of those folks in aims.

-The various campaigns many of them paid the fee for people to come in and vote for them.
+It's a straw poll, the various campaigns many of them paid the fee for people to come in and vote for them.

-I mean, virtually everything shy of spa treatments to get them to uh to vote for for the candidate uh of choice.
+They fed them, they transported them, they did all manner of things I mean virtually everything shy of spa treatments to get them to uh to vote for for the candidate uh of of choice.

-We probably need to talk about Brother Paul too, because he's a Texan as well, and I love him.
+We probably need to talk about Brother Paul too, because he's a Texan as well and I love him.

-When Congressman Paul flips that crazy switch, and that that that isolationism and that blame America foreign policy of His kicks in, it just makes me insane.
+When Congressman Paul flips that crazy switch and that that, that isolationism and that Blame America foreign policy of his kicks in, it just makes me insane.

-I hope that that person has Ron Paul's passion for following the Constitution and reigning in the size of government.
+so that whoever is standing there on that stage in Tampa next year accepting the nomination of the Republican Party, I hope that that person has Ron Paul's passion for following the constitution and reigning in the size of government.

 Be right back.